MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 In addition to the data classification and protection policy, we recommend that you prepare guidance for your content creators and owners about:

 - **Viewing labels:** Information about what each label means.
 Correlate each label with your data classification and protection policy.
 - **Assigning labels:** Guidance on how to assign and manage labels.
-Include information they'll need to know, such as mandatory labels, default labels, and how label inheritance work.
+Include information they'll need to know, such as mandatory labels, default labels, and how label inheritance works.
-- **Workflow:** Suggestions for how to assign and review labels as part of their natural workflow.
+- **Workflow:** Suggestions for how to assign and review labels as part of their normal workflow.
 Labels can be assigned in [Power BI Desktop](/power-bi/enterprise/service-security-sensitivity-label-overview#sensitivity-labels-in-power-bi-desktop) as soon as development begins, which protects the original Power BI Desktop file during the development process.
 - **Situational notifications:** Awareness about system-generated notifications that users might receive.
 For example, a SharePoint site is assigned to a certain sensitivity label, but an individual file has been assigned to more sensitive (higher) label.
 The user who assigned the higher label will receive an email notification that the label assigned to the file is incompatible with the site where it's stored.

 Include information about who users should contact if they have questions or technical issues.
 Since information protection is an organization-wide project, support is often provided by IT.